daisy/old-epub3-support-grid/README.md

 ## Project notes

-* `/sources`: pages scraped directly from the site
+* `/utils`: script to convert the original site files to markdown
 * `/src`: static site generator source files (markdown)

 The files in `/src/content` were converted from the original site.
 The conversion mainly cleaned up links and reformatted the pages so they could be templated.
 No data was changed.